 Individual members:

-Communicate with and coordinate action on behalf of their entire signatory, federal agency, or organization that affect implementation of Goals, Outcomes and Targets.
+Communicate with and coordinate action on behalf of their entire signatory, federal agencies, or organization that affect implementation of Goals, Outcomes and Targets.

 Make decisions at GT meetings when needed on behalf of their signatory, federal agency, or organization.